savannahghi/openmrs-module-mycarehub/README.md

 Building from Source
 --------------------
-You will need to have Java 1.6+ and Maven 2.x+ installed.
+You will need to have [Java 1.8+](https://www.oracle.com/java/technologies/javase/javase8u211-later-archive-downloads.html) and [Maven 3.x+](https://maven.apache.org/docs/3.6.3/release-notes.html) installed.
 Use the command 'mvn package' to compile and package the module.
 The .omod file will be in the omod/target folder.

 Alternatively you can add the snippet provided in the [Creating Modules](https://wiki.openmrs.org/x/cAEr) page to your